gm112/cruxt/iac/projects/README.md

 ## Usage

+The [terraform.tfvars](./terraform.tfvars) file is the main configuration file for the workspace.
+It contains the projects to deploy and the cloud providers to use.
+The tfvars file gets generated automatically by the [generate-tfvars.sh](../../scripts/terraform/generate-tfvars.sh) script, which is ran when `pnpm install` is run thanks to the `prepare` script in the [package.json](../../package.json) file.
+Refer to the [scripts](../../scripts/README.md#terraformgenerate-tfvarssh) folder for more information.

+### Variables

 To deploy a project, add a new entry to the `projects` variable in `terraform.tfvars`.
 The entry should be a map with the following keys:

 - `name`: The name of the project to deploy.